PatchworkHorse/InternetEmulator/README.md

 *> 100.100.100.0/18 100.100.101.1            0             0 65801 i
 *> 172.40.64.0/20   0.0.0.0                  0         32768 i
 ```

+### 📜 Conventions & Standards
+- Autonomous systems use private ASNs from the 64k-65k range (e.g., 65222, 65801).
+- IPv4 addressing uses RFC 1918 space (e.g., 172.40.0.0/20, 100.100.100.0/18).
+- IPv6 addressing uses documentation prefixes (e.g., 2001:db8::/32).
+- Router names use IATA airport codes for border routers (e.g., `slt-mht-bdr-01` for StrataLink's Manchester, NH border router) and simple numeric names for core routers (e.g., `slt-core-01`).
+- Transit subnets between ASNs use /30 for IPv4 and /126 for IPv6 point-to-point links.
+The subnets are typically provided by the upstream AS.

 ### ➕ Adding new Autonomous Systems
 To add a new Autonomous System, follow these steps:
 1. **Create a new Compose file** – e.g., `AS-12345-NEW.yml` for the new AS.